How to Troubleshoot and Fix Black Lines on Your Monitor?

 4. Check for Electromagnetic Interference Around the Monitor

-2. Turn off mobile phones and routers.
+2. Switch off nearby devices like mobile phones and routers.

 Unplug the Power Cable of the Router